samuelpalaciosdev/sorting-cards-with-selection-sort-algorithm/README.md

-# Sorting Pocker Cards With Bubble Sort
+# Sorting Pocker Cards With Selection Sort

-Game that let you decide how many cards do you want, and then if you want, you can sort them and see the steps of the selection sort algorithm.
+Game that let you decide how many cards do you want, and then if you want, you can sort them and see the steps of the selection sort algorithm. 😀